Enricomattia/nwebsite/content/teaching/_index.md

 ### Extras

 If you click on the link below, you can find some codes that solve and plot the Solow-Swan model!
 I tried to make it as straightforward as possible by including instructions.
-Just click on the link and see if you are able to play around with the code.
+Just click on the link and see if you can play around with the code.
 Good luck!

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Enricomattia/TopicsInMacro1TD/HEAD?filepath=solow-swan.ipynb)

-Here you can find the solutions to the 2020 and 2019 midterm.
-However, I strongly suggest you to focus on the class and TD material before attempting it!
+Here you can find the solutions to the 2020 and 2019 midterms.
+However, I strongly suggest you focus on the class and TD material before attempting it!

 [Midterm 2020](https://drive.google.com/file/d/1VppGSs9ZSFqEMvSc339n2Ogz0L8Dc9bz/view?usp=sharing)